Filing A Claim With The Labour Board

 And therein lies the problem with a Labour Board claim.
 While it is inexpensive to file and relatively simple to complete, these proceedings allow you to recover termination pay owed under the ESA only.
 They do not include extra compensation you might qualify to receive under Common Law.

 Once filed, the Ministry of Labour will assign an Employment Standards Officer to review your claim, investigate it and reach a decision.
 If you do not agree with the findings, you can appeal to the Ontario Labour Relations Board.
 This process works well for simple and straightforward cases.
 But tenured employees, senior managers or those dismissed under grossly unfair terms cannot hope to recover extra entitlements.
 Examples include punitive damages for pain and suffering or outplacement services to help you change careers.
 Common Law even affords you continuation of health care coverage through your notice period.
 However, a Labour Board claim will not consider anything beyond the ESA minimums.
-In fact, a Labour Board claim bars you from pursuing further legal action against your employer two weeks after filing.
+In fact, the Ministry will not issue orders for any notice and severance entitlements boyond $10,000.
+And finally, a Labour Board claim bars you from pursuing further legal action against your employer two weeks after filing.

 Hiring an Employment Lawyer

-You should always seek the advice of an employment lawyer in the face of a job loss.
+You should always seek the advice of an employment lawyer in the face of a problem at work or a job loss.
 When you start the process with us, an experienced member of our team will conduct a complimentary over-the-phone assessment.
-We might ask questions about your circumstances to determine whether common law entitlements apply to your termination.
-You may use this as a quick check-in to determine if your termination package is fair.
-If it is not, and common law entitlements do not apply, then we will refer you directly to the Labour Board.
+We might ask questions about your circumstances to determine whether we can help.
+For example, in the event of a termination, we will try to determine if common law entitlements apply.
+If it is not, then we will refer you directly to the Labour Board.

-On the other hand, if your circumstances are complex, we will invite you to book a one-hour session with our lawyers to review the terms your employer has offered for your termination.
-Generally, employers address Common Law entitlements rather inadequately, counting on your ignorance about the subject.
+On the other hand, if your circumstances are complex, we will invite you to book a one-hour session with our lawyers to review the your circumstances.
+With terminations, we generally find that employers address Common Law entitlements rather inadequately, counting on your ignorance about the subject.
 This is where you stand to benefit from our 35+ years of experience.
 We will only take on your case if we feel we can negotiate better terms than what your employer has offered.

 The main reason why most people avoid seeing an employment lawyer are the legal fees.
 They worry about long drawn out legal battles against employers who may have deeper pockets.
 However, many wrongful dismissal cases lend themselves well for resolution through the Summary Judgement process.
 Back in 1985, we paved the way to a fast, cost-effective legal solution that leveled the playing field for employees.
 Today, the very mention of summary judgement can spur some employers to settle cases quickly.
 We are old hands at this game and can advise if your case is a suitable candidate.